Executive Disability Insurance

 Restore Parity of Income Replacement Ratios

-Executive Disability Insurance covers many types of compensation that group LTD doesn't, in addition to high dollar amounts - restoring parity of income replacement ratios to the target level, which is typically 60% but can be higher.
+Executive Disability Insurance covers compensation not covered by group LTD, whether due to type or amount, restoring parity of income replacement ratios to the target level.

 Protect Earnings Attributable to High Performance